apache/infrastructure-website/content/pages/vm-for-project.md

 Title: Requesting a virtual machine for a project

-When your PMC wants to run an application that is not part of the offered services (like a demo setup of your project), you need to request a dedicated virtual machine (vm).
+When your PMC wants to run an application that is not part of the offered services (like a demo setup of your project), you need to request a dedicated virtual machine (VM).
 It is not possible to request a physical machine.
 Physical machines are shared resources for all ASF projects.

-Infra maintains hosts in different computer centers around the world to run virtual machines, so we can relocate your vm as requirements change without you having to reinstall anything.
+Infra maintains hosts in different computer centers around the world to run virtual machines, so we can relocate your VM as requirements change without you having to reinstall anything.

 ### Contents ###